-This study is based on the \$7.01 billion of NSS debt outstanding as of August 31, 2019, and an estimated \$2.93 billion in authorized and projected NSS debt that is expected to be issued between fiscal year 2020 and fiscal year 2024 for the following transactions:
+This study is based on the \$7.00 billion of NSS debt outstanding as of August 31, 2020, and an estimated \$2.79 billion in authorized and projected NSS debt that is expected to be issued between fiscal years 2021 and 2025 for the following transactions:

-- \$1.39 billion in General Obligation (GO) debt, related to Proposition 15 for cancer research (Texas Public Finance Authority (TPFA)); - \$1.20 billion in GO and revenue debt for capital projects for certain state agencies (TPFA), including \$34.4 million of Proposition 4 authorization from the November 2007 General Election, \$208.8 million of debt authorized by the 86th Legislature, 2019, for deferred maintenance projects for the Health and Human Services Commission (HHSC), and \$951.0 million of debt authorized by the 84th Legislature, 2015, and 86th Legislature, 2019, for phase one and phase two of the Texas Facilities Commission (TFC) Capital Complex and North Austin Complex projects (TPFA); - \$196.9 million in GO bonds for the Higher Education Assistance Fund; and
+- \$1.45 billion in general obligation (GO) debt, related to Proposition 15 for cancer research (Texas Public Finance Authority (TPFA)); - \$1.01 billion in GO and revenue debt for capital projects for certain state agencies (TPFA), including \$17.3 million of Proposition 4 authorization from the November 2007 General Election, \$198.8 million of debt authorized by the 86th Legislature, 2019, for deferred maintenance projects for the Health and Human Services Commission (HHSC), and \$793.9 million of debt authorized by the 84th Legislature, 2015, and 86th Legislature, 2019, for phase one and phase two of the Texas Facilities Commission (TFC) Capital Complex and North Austin Complex projects (TPFA); - \$196.9 million in GO bonds for the Higher Education Assistance Fund; and

-• \$150.0 million in GO bonds for the Texas Water Development Board's (TWDB) Economically Distressed Areas Program (EDAP).
+• \$130.0 million in GO bonds for the Texas Water Development Board's (TWDB) Economically Distressed Areas Program (EDAP).

 In November 2011, voters approved Proposition 2, which enables the TWDB to issue additional debt for its Development Fund II Program in an amount not to exceed \$6 billion of debt outstanding at any time.
 Legislative action is required for the issuance of NSS debt under this authorization.
-See Appendix B for an analysis of the debt ratios if a hypothetical \$1 billion is issued in addition to the \$2.93 billion in new NSS debt issuances currently projected for fiscal years 2020-2024.
-See Figure E2 in Appendix E for detail on the state's debt outstanding as of August 31, 2019.
+See Appendix B for an analysis of the debt ratios if a hypothetical \$1 billion is issued in addition to the \$2.79 billion in new NSS debt issuances currently projected for fiscal years 2021-2025.
+See Figure E2 in Appendix E for detail on the state's debt outstanding as of August 31, 2020.

-With moderate economic growth expected over the next five years, the general revenue fund is generally projected to increase at an average growth rate of 3.6 percent.
-Additionally, the February 2020 DAS estimates an increase of 14.4 percent (\$368.5 million) in total NSS debt to be issued during fiscal years 2020-2024, including authorized and unauthorized amounts, compared to the \$2.56 billion estimated for fiscal years 2019-2023 in last year's DAS.
-The increase in projected debt is mainly due to funding needs for HHSC deferred maintenance projects, cancer research projects, and EDAP projects.
+With moderate economic growth expected over the next five years, the General Revenue Fund is generally projected to increase at an average growth rate of 2.4 percent.
+Additionally, the February 2021 DAS estimates a decrease of 4.9 percent (\$144.1 million) in total NSS debt to be issued during fiscal years 2021-2025, including authorized and unauthorized amounts, compared to the \$2.93 billion estimated for fiscal years 2021-2025 in last year's DAS.
+The decrease in projected debt is mainly due to a decrease in the amount of TPFA authorized but unissued debt from recent debt issuances for various projects, including the Capitol Complex and North Austin Complex projects.